-Under the 'loser pays' principle in Scots law, the losing party in a dispute is usually ordered to pay the successful party's costs.
+Under the 'loser pays' principle in English law, the losing party in a dispute is usually ordered to pay the successful party's costs.
 ATE insurance mitigates against this.
 It is also possible to obtain ATE cover in respect of a party's own costs ('own side costs' cover).
 See more below about the cover available under Types of Cover.

-ATE insurance can be taken out however a case is funded, whether the party is paying all its own bills, has involved a litigation funder, or asked its solicitors to act on the basis that they are paid from the recoveries in the case.
+ATE insurance can be taken out however a case is funded, whether the party is paying all its own bills, has involved a litigation funder, or asked its solicitors to act on the basis that they are paid from the recoveries in the case under a conditional fee agreement (CFA) or a damages-based agreement (DBA).